dsc-courses/dsc209r-2025-fa/projects/project1.md

 ### Checkpoint Submission

-You must submit your assignment using Gradescope.
+You must submit your assignment using Canvas.
 Please upload a single PDF with the following:

 <ul>
     <li>3 plots that you are considering for your project</li>